highchair/artinruins-com/to-do-list.md

 https://www.providencejournal.com/article/20140327/OPINION/303279890
 {% endcomment %}

-Mr. Brussat was the Providene Journal’s architecture critic for decades and [he still maintains a blog](//architecturehereandthere.com/){:target="_blank"}.
+Mr. Brussat was the Providence Journal’s architecture critic for decades and [he still maintains a blog](//architecturehereandthere.com/){:target="_blank"}.
 We have [a list page of Mr. Brussat’s 10 Best Lost buildings]({% link list/brussat-s-10-best-lost-buildings.html %}) but would need help completing the missing properties.
 The missing properties are:

 + The Butler Exchange
 + The Outlet Company